jianyaojin/NebulaLE/README.md

         ('ce2', '=i')])# Child edge two
 `

-Currently the function does not track the following events:
-- Boundary crossing events
-- Electron termination events

 Also included is a complementary script which processes the trajectories output data and plots them using matplotlib.
 The matplotlib plot is very slow since there are a lot of edges.

 ### Update 20-05-2025